enbugging/littlenotebook/computerscience/_posts/2024-09-11-RNA_robustness_problem_telescoping_method.md

 \\]
 a contradiction, thus $a \in F_D(A)$.
 Similarly, if $\mu > 0$ then $b \in F_D(B)$, which together implies $x \in F_D(A) \oplus F_D(B)$. <span style="float:right;">$\square$</span>

-This results allows one to specify beforehand a quadrant $D$ of interest, and as they carry out the modified dynamic programming algorithm according to Pachter and Sturmfels {% cite Pachter2004 Pachter2005 %}, only retain relevant parts of the polytope, thus significantly reduce the complexity of the polytopes and speed up the computation.
+This results allows one to specify beforehand a quadrant $D$ of interest, and as they carry out the modified dynamic programming algorithm according to Pachter and Sturmfels {% cite Pachter2004 Pachter2005 -f rna_polytopes %}, only retain relevant parts of the polytope, thus significantly reduce the complexity of the polytopes and speed up the computation.

 ## 2. Toward robustness